 The overarching theme of my studies is mining large corpora of existing source code and analyzing them to discover various patterns and dependencies, better understand how developers write software, and create tools that can help them do it more efficiently.
 While I was lucky to participate in a number of practical collaborations, my personal interest leans closer to the analytical and the descriptive side of things.
 I also help my colleagues in designing their studies and writing papers, and generally enjoy various kinds of writing, administrative, and supporting work.
 My main interests in the domain of software engineering are:

 - open-source software licenses,

 - code and test smells,

-However, since I assist in a lot of different projects, I enjoyed the privilege of learning about and touching on all kinds of subjects, like serverless computing, embeddings of code, bug triage, Jupyter notebooks, code completion, and others.
+However, since I assist in a lot of different projects, I enjoyed the privilege of learning about and touching on all kinds of subjects, like serverless computing, embeddings of code, bug triage, Jupyter notebooks, code completion, code quality, and others.
 I also sometimes teach classes, advise students, and serve at various conferences, all of which I really love doing.

 My main hobby outside the realm of software engineering is philosophy.
 While I love all philosophy in general, I care especially deeply about Eastern philosophy — mainly, Taoism, Buddhism, and Ājīvika.
 As far as specific studies go, I am most interested in ontology, natural philosophy, and the problem of free will.
 Sometimes together with philosophy, sometimes separately, I also really love the studies of religions and the history of religious thought.

 Another major love of mine is the Chinese language and sharing with people how awesome it is.
 In addition to learning it, I love analyzing its content, popularity, history, and evolution.
 In general, I am interested in all major humanitarian fields, especially linguistics and history.
 In my free time, I sometimes write a little poetry (in Russian).